surizom/enhanced-all-settled/README.md

 - A second function to use if you're only interested in successful promises' output

 - Optional providing of your own error logging function

-- Optional logging of the entire stack of errors